 Does focused improvement really work?
-In short, the answer is ‘no’ but it is one of the most adopted practices by executives in business today.
-Focused improvement is a skill and practices applied for business turnarounds and not for successful businesses.
+In short, the answer is ‘no’, but it is one of the most adopted practices by executives in business today.
+Focused improvement is a skill and practice applied for business turnarounds and not for successful businesses.

-Focused improvement is where a company focuses its effort on improving one singular area of their business whilst leaving other areas to continue operating the status quo.
+Focused improvement is where a company focuses its effort on improving one singular area of its business whilst leaving other areas to continue operating the status quo.
 There may be some minor adjustments being made by sectional managers in those other areas, but the total focus of the company is on the improvement of one singular area.
-That is the lead project and most often it is related to financial management or sales to regenerate cash flow-growth.
+That is the lead project, and most often, it is related to financial management or sales to regenerate cash flow growth.

-As a turnaround expert for sales organisations, I have seen this many times over where a company has major issues in their sales area and seek immediate resolutions to remedy cash flow and optimally growth.
-All-time and effort are applied to the sales area and in just a few short months, the cash flow problem is solved only to find their operations or other areas have now crumbled with the new dynamics created from the sales improvement.
-I also see the other issue where the focus has been elsewhere in the business and the cash flow has crumbled through the lack of focus.
+As a turnaround expert for sales organisations, I have seen this many times over when a company has major issues in their sales area and seeks immediate resolutions to remedy cash flow and optimal growth.
+All time and effort are applied to the sales area, and in just a few short months, the cash flow problem is solved, only to find their operations or other areas have now crumbled with the new dynamics created from the sales improvement.
+I also see the other issue where the focus has been elsewhere in the business, and the cash flow has crumbled through the lack of focus.

 Most companies had a mantra of improvement and looked to their management team to make those improvements.
-Some management had the skill to make changes and do very well, others make no changes and others set about establishing the company to their own personal comfort of skills and ability rather than the business needs.
-Most operated to their personal interpretation of requirements based on personal experience, and very few stopped and looked at best practice.
-Only a very number even studied current best practice.
-Again, they were not stepping back far enough from the business unit to see the full landscape of requirements; they are being dragged down to a level that focuses on some points within it.
+Some management had the skill to make changes and do very well, others made no changes, and others set about establishing the company to their own personal comfort of skills and ability rather than the business needs.
+Most operated to their personal interpretation of requirements based on personal experience, and very few stopped and looked at best practices.
+Only a number even studied current best practices.
+Again, they were not stepping back far enough from the business unit to see the full landscape of requirements; they were being dragged down to a level that focused on some points within it.

-Those managers are working on their projects are typically flying under the radar of a CEO as they are deemed as ‘doing their job’.
-The subtle differences between the changes and capability of the managers start to filter to other areas of the business and the rocking starts to happen.
+Those managers working on their projects are typically flying under the radar of a CEO as they are deemed as ‘doing their job’.
+The subtle differences between the changes and capability of the managers start to filter to other areas of the business, and the rocking starts to happen.
 Over a period of time, you have a consistent rocking motion in the business as the executive focus shifts from one problem to the next.
-That momentum increases and you are faced with a turnaround.
+That momentum increases, and you are faced with a turnaround.
 Whichever stands out the most gets the attention first.
-It’s a type of fire-fighting at the CEO level.
+It’s a type of firefighting at the CEO level.

 You may also be interested in reading these articles: